On this page:

 - provide you or your family with legal advice

-- pay your lawyer's fees, instigate court procedures or interfere in local judicial processes
+- pay your lawyer's fees, start court procedures or interfere in local judicial processes

-- seek better treatment for you than that provided to the foreign country's own citizens or other nationals
+- seek better treatment for you than what's given to the country's citizens or other nationals

 - arrange your bail or pay your fines

-In such cases the Australian Government will register its view with the local government that all Australian citizens are entitled to receive consular assistance; however, there's no guarantee that local authorities will make any allowances as a result of these representations.
+If this happens, the Australian Government will register its view with the local government ñ that all Australian citizens are entitled to consular help.
+However, there's no guarantee that local authorities will listen.

 - have regular contact with a consular officer

 - are treated no worse than local citizens detained for similar offences

 - are subject to humanitarian standards of prisoner welfare